dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

 Deploy the [`pcs-private-fsxl.yaml`](assets/storage/pcs-private-fsxl.yaml) template to create the EFS file system.
 Parameters include:
    - `NetworkingStackName`: Name of the pcs-private-networking stack from Step 1
-   - `SubnetId`: Select one of the private subnets from the dropdown
    - `FSxLustreStorageCapacity`: Storage capacity in GiB (minimum 1200, increments of 2400)
    - `FSxLustrePerUnitStorageThroughput`: Throughput in MB/s/TiB (125, 250, 500, or 1000)
    - `FSxLustreDataCompressionType`: Data compression (NONE or LZ4 for automatic compression)